-Our Drinking Water meets or exceeds all federal (EPA) and state drinking water requirements.
+City of Waco drinking water meets or exceeds all federal (EPA) and state drinking water requirements.
 The City of Waco Water Utility Services Department (Public Water System #1550008) is proud to maintain a Superior rating from the Texas Commission on Environmental Quality (TCEQ) for water quality.

-This report is a summary of the quality of the water we provided our customers during 2011.
+This report is a summary of the quality of the water we provided our customers during 2012.
 The analysis was made by using data from the most recent U.S. Environmental Protection Agency (EPA) required tests.
 Our goal is that this information will help you become more knowledgeable about what's in your drinking water.